About

 Exciting News!

-We are excited to announce that we are moving to a new facility in 2023!
+We are excited to announce that we are moving to a new facility!
+Our expected opening date is summer 2024.
 Our new clinic will provide more space for patient examination, in-house diagnostics and surgery as well as an in-house large animal treatment facility.
 For those clients who have loved our rural Coupeville location, don’t worry, we love being rural too!
 Our new location will be located on a beautiful 40 acre farm near Oak Harbor – more information to come!

-Our small animal clinic will continue to include a surgery suite where we perform routine procedures such as spay/neuters, soft tissue surgery and occasionally orthopedic surgeries.
+Our small animal clinic will continue to include a surgery suite where we perform routine procedures such as spay/neuters and soft tissue surgeries.
 Our in-house diagnostics include digital x-rays, blood tests, fecal tests, cytology and urine tests.
 We also work with a regional reference laboratory and state diagnostic lab for more extensive or specific diagnostics including biopsies, cultures and pathogen screening.

 Our CWVS Staff